EmbarkStudios/emote/docs/documentation.md

 # 📚 Documentation

-To write documentation for *emote* we support both classic *ReStructured Text* (`.rst`) and modern `MarkDown` (`.md`) files.
+To write documentation for *emote* we support both classic *ReStructured Text* (`.rst`) and modern `Markdown` (`.md`) files.
 These can also reference each other, though for ease of use a tree should maintain the same type.

-To include RST text into MarkDown code, use the following pattern:
+To include RST text into Markdown code, use the following pattern:

     ```{eval-rst}